Saeeda Imtiaz

 Saeeda Imtiaz is a model and actress.

 Personal life

-She was born in the United Arab Emirates and raised in New York, United States; she comes from a Kashmiri-American family.
+She was born in the United Arab Emirates and raised in Long Island, New York; she comes from a Kashmiri-American family.
+She attended Stony Brook University with a degree in Psychology.

 On 18 April 2023, news websites reported about her death based on an announcement made on her verified Instagram account.
 "With a heavy heart, we are saddened to inform you that Saida Imtiaz passed away this morning as she was found dead in her room.
-Rest in peace," stated the Instagram story.
-However, it was reported that her brother and lawyer denied this news.
+Rest in peace," stated the Instagram post.
+However, it later emerged that she was alive and well.

 Career

 Imtiaz worked as a model, both in shows and in photo shoots, starting in 2013 and finishing in 2018.

 In 2012, Imtiaz filmed a bilingual Pakistani film, Kaptaan: The Making of a Legend which was shot in Pakistan.
 Imtiaz portrays Jemima Khan, the ex-wife of Imran Khan.

 Imtiaz was featured in Wajood, a Pakistani film directed and produced by Javed Sheikh released in June 2018.